 Because we make our living implementing process-based management systems that improve organization outcomes, we are often asked to compare Business Process Management (BPM) with more traditional - vertical and hierarchical – organization structures.
-What follows is a comparison between Traditional and BPM approaches within ten key organization characteristics.
+What follows is a comparison between Traditional Management vs Business Process Management within ten key organizational characteristics.

 Traditionally, the organization structure is aligned by departments, functions, and jobs at the desk level.
 Through BPM, the organization is aligned around business systems, business processes, tasks, and knowledge.
 By structuring around the work, the organization is able to execute better, match responsibilities directly to workflow, and hold people accountable to meaningful work-based outcomes.